mpentek/SWELecture/Ex06Advanced/1_ParOptBeam/6_1_par_opt_beam.md

 #### 2.  download as zip file the contents of [ParOptBeam](https://github.com/mpentek/ParOptBeam/archive/master.zip)

-The students are advised to check out the tutorial at the repository [here](https://github.com/mpentek/ParOptBeam/blob/master/introduction_to_par_opt_beam.ipynb)
+The students are advised to check out the tutorial at the [repository](https://github.com/mpentek/ParOptBeam/blob/master/introduction_to_par_opt_beam.ipynb).